snowplow-archive/snowplow.github.com/_posts/2015-10-xx-orchestrating-batch-pipelines-with-cron-and-make.md

 1. A job-scheduler, which determines when each batch processing job will run
 2. A DAG-runner, which can treat a job as a [Directed Acylic Graph] [dag] of inter-dependent steps and run those steps in the correct order

 Make no mistake - these are powerful tools which let you to orchestrate sophisticated batch processing pipelines.
-But with that power comes complexity, and operating these sytems reliably is not always trivial - for example see the [recent review of Chronos by Kyle Kingsbury] [aphyr-chronos], where he wrote:
+But with that power comes complexity, and operating these sytems reliably is not always straightforward - for example see [Kyle Kingsbury's recent testing of Chronos] [aphyr-chronos], where he wrote:

 <blockquote><p>
 If you already use Chronos, I suggest you... ensure your jobs are OK with never being run at all
 </p></blockquote>

-If you are just starting out with your first batch processing pipelines, we actually recommend a much simpler approach: using `cron` and `make` together to orchestrate your jobs.
+If you are just starting out with your first batch processing pipelines, consider a much simpler approach: combining the 1970s era Unix tools `cron` and `make` to orchestrate your jobs.
 In this blog post we will:

 1. [xxx](/blog/2015/10/02/snowplow-r71-stork-billed-kingfisher-released#xxx)
 2. [JSON validation in Scala Common Enrich](/blog/2015/10/02/snowplow-r71-stork-billed-kingfisher-released#xxx)